What Job and Job Search Expenses Are Tax Deductible?

 Additional information about moving expenses.

-You may claim a deduction on any job search expenses incurred while preparing and mailing copies of a resumé to prospective employers, but only if you are looking for a new position in your current profession.
+You may claim a deduction on expenses incurred for preparing and mailing copies of a resumé to prospective employers.

 Job Search Travel and Transportation Expenses

 If, while traveling to and from another area, you are searching for a new position in your current occupation, you may be able to deduct the cost of the trip.
 However, the trip must be primarily related to a new job search in order for the travel expenses to be deductable.
 If looking for a job is not the main objective of the trip, you may still be able to deduct some travel costs.
 The amount of time spent on personal activity compared to the amount of time spent searching for work will determine whether the trip is primarily a personal or a job searching trip.

 Should the trip turn out to be non-deductible, you may be able to deduct the expenses directly related to searching for a new job in your present occupation while in the area.
 In order to calculate any car-related expenses, you may use the standard mileage rate.

 More information about job search related mileage rates.